Joakim Bäckström: Professional career

-Having failed to win a place on the European Tour in 2000, Bäckström spent his early career in Sweden on the Telia Tour, where he won the 2001 Gula Sidorna Grand Open and the 2002 Sunbyholm Open.
+Having failed to win a place on the European Tour in 2000, Bäckström spent his early career in Sweden on the Nordic Golf League, where he won the 2001 Gula Sidorna Grand Opening and the 2002 Sunbyholm Open.
 He also picked up five wins in Denmark during 2003 and 2004.

 Bäckström finally joined the European Tour in 2005 after coming through the 2004 qualifying school final stage, and won the Aa St Omer Open during his rookie season.
 However he has struggled to establish himself after that, never finishing inside the top 100 on the Order of Merit, and lost his tour card at the end of 2008.